Two Derechos Struck the Midwest In 48 Hours | Weather.com (2024)

 Here's what you can do: As with any severe weather situation, planning ahead and staying informed are key.

 • Know where you'll seek safe shelter if a National Weather Service warning is issued.
-This should be on the lowest floor, in a basem*nt, if possible, away from doors and windows.
+This should be on the lowest floor, in a basement, if possible, away from doors and windows.

 • If you live in a mobile or manufactured home, find either a sturdy building or community shelter ahead of time and know how to reach it quickly.
 A derecho's strongest winds can heavily damage or blow over a mobile home.